maticstric/ecs235a-aes/README.md

 1. `spn.py`

     To run this simply run `python3 spn.py`.
-The `main` method will run the step outlined in the paper and print out the broken keys.
+The `main` function will run the step outlined in the paper and print out the broken keys.
 It takes ~2 min to break them, though it might be more or less depending on the machine.

     There are no command line arguments.
 Instead, you can feel free to edit variables in the file directly:
     1. `SBOX` & `INV_SBOX` — array of nibbles (of length 16): change the SBOX and INV_SBOX for the cipher.
 Make sure `INV_SBOX` is actually the inverse of `SBOX` if you make manual changes